 Space Dynamics Laboratory Awarded Patent for a Vibration Tolerant Satellite Interferometry

-COLORADO SPRINGS, COLO., April 5, 2017 – The Utah State University Research Foundation’s Space Dynamics Laboratory announced at the 33rd Space Symposium today that it has been awarded a patent for the Dall Carriage – a ruggedized interferometer optical carriage, with reduced sensitivity to cryocooler and flight induced vibrations.
+COLORADO SPRINGS – The Utah State University Research Foundation’s Space Dynamics Laboratory announced at the 33rd Space Symposium today that it has been awarded a patent for the Dall Carriage – a ruggedized interferometer optical carriage, with reduced sensitivity to cryocooler and flight induced vibrations.

 The monolithic design was developed to have superior tolerance to vibration and thermal variations than previous systems.
 This is particularly important for space borne, air borne and other mobile applications.
 The unique design of the carriage produces a more vibration tolerant system for interferometers.
 SDL employees Kendall Johnson and Greg Hopkins invented the hardware.